blaineventurine/home-automation-docker/README.md

 ## Watchtower

 Watchtower is great to run if you like making sure all your images are updated automatically.
 It will checks for updates, spin down the container, cleanup the old image, and spin up a container using the latest version.
-As long as your persistent data paths are set properly, you won't lose anything important when this happens.
+As long as your persistent data paths are set properly, you won't lose anything important when this happens, with one caveat: take care of MariaDB updates manually.
+You can exempt a container from Watchtower's update process by applying the label ` com.centurylinklabs.watchtower.enable="false" ` to it.

     watchtower:
       container_name: watchtower